 That said, if an idea for a pitch excites you, save it.
 Odds are you’ll come across several opportunities where you can rework it into a viable pitch for future clients.

 One of the best ways to get your pitches accepted by your client is to show how your proposed project will benefit the company.
 One good way to do this is to show how your pitch enhances the company’s other projects.
-For instance, when I noticed Hectic had published an article on how to calculate higher rates for freelance services, I pitched a follow-up article that offered tactics for how freelancers can actually ask for that raise from their employers.
+For instance, when I noticed Moxie had published an article on how to calculate higher rates for freelance services, I pitched a follow-up article that offered tactics for how freelancers can actually ask for that raise from their employers.

 Since the company has already invested resources in projects related to (but not identical to) your pitch, your chances of having your project accepted become much greater.

 At the end of the day, pitching is a numbers game.
 You might spend a lot of time crafting a single perfect pitch, but even if your client agrees it’s a great idea, it might not fit into their work schedule at the time.

 That’s why it’s important to offer multiple pitches on a regular basis.
 Don’t spend too much time turning your pitch into a full-blown freelancing proposal — just provide a few sentences explaining your basic idea, how it fits within your client’s vision, and how it benefits your client.
 If they accept it — great!
 If not, don’t worry.
 You still have more ideas to share.

 Get in the habit of jotting down potential pitches as the ideas come and then transfer them into a Word document to be referenced and reworked later on.
 After a while, you’ll be surprised by how fast your brain comes up with potential projects.
 And having a database of ideas ensures you’ll always be ready to offer some viable pitches when the time comes.